Also known as: Stool culture and Culture - stool

 For infants and young children in diapers, line the diaper with plastic wrap.
 Try to place the plastic wrap in a way that separates the stool from urine so you can get a better sample.

-In the laboratory, a technician places a sample of the specimen in a special dish filled with a gel that encourages any microorganisms present to grow.
+In the laboratory, a technician places a sample of the specimen in a special dish filled with a gel that encourages any bacteria or other germs that are present to grow.
 The culture is watched for growth.
-If there is growth, the organisms are identified.
+If there is growth, the germs are identified.
 The lab technician may also do more tests to determine the best treatment.

 How to prepare for the test